GlennLee112/JMS-Selenium-Automation/README.md

 Selenium web automation running Chrome with detached link to allow running multiple subroutine consecutively.

-Disclaimer: with compliant to J&T Express (Malaysia) Sdn.
-Bhd.
-NDA aggrement, this app and any associate code are considered 'personal invention' and falls under personal (inventor's) discretion to modify and repurpose if required.

 # Objectives
 - To cutdown time consuming manual data extraction task while opening avenue to implement further web automation and web / data scraping for data analytical purpose.